-Adequate amounts of these nutrients ensure proper nervous system development and may prevent mental conditions, such as Alzheimer’s and mood disorders (13).
+Adequate amounts of these nutrients ensure proper nervous system development and may reduce your risk of mental conditions, such as Alzheimer’s and mood disorders (13).

 One study found that babies born to women who had low vitamin B12 levels during pregnancy had slowed brain function nine years later.
 These children took over 20 seconds longer to complete cognitive tests than those of women with adequate B12 levels (14).

 Another study showed that supplementing with B12 can reduce homocysteine levels by 30% and improve brain function.
-Too much homocysteine may increase the risk of mild mental impairment (15).
+Too much homocysteine is linked to a higher risk of mild mental impairment (15).